alisw/AliPhysics/PWG/EMCAL/READMEcorefw.txt

 Track selection is normally applied in the track selection task as part of the framework.
 For more information, including on virtual track selection, see \subpage READMEtracks.

+# EMCal Corrections Framework

+Information about the corrections framework is available at \subpage READMEemcCorrections.

 # EMCal/DCal Cluster Corrections

 Information about the cell and cluster corrections is available at \subpage READMEclustcorr.